HE-Arc/1d6/README.md

+This project is now archived.
+It was a school project and it is not planned to work on it again in the future.

 # 1d6
 Allows indecisive groups of people to make a decision

 # Installation guide
 Make sure you have a working php (7.2 is recommended) and database (MySql or PostgreSQL should work) installation.